b3ross/dotenvi/README.md

 ## Configuration

-In order to override default configuration, you configure dotenvi via a `env.js` located next to your `env.yml`.
+In order to override default configuration, you can supply a `env.js` located next to your `env.yml`.
 The format of this file is as follows:

 ```javascript
 {